| 20 min read

 • 94% of employees agree that taking a proper lunch break improves their overall job performance, yet more than half (51%) skip lunch at least once a week.

-• 84% of employees experience workplace hunger-driven irritability, and 88% say it negatively affects their job performance.
+• 84% of employees experience workplace 'hanger' — irritability caused by hunger — and 88% say it negatively affects their job performance.

-• 43% of hungry employees take longer to complete tasks.
-39% make more mistakes.
-31% produce lower-quality work when hungry.
+• 43% of hungry employees take longer to complete tasks; 39% make more mistakes; and 31% produce lower-quality work when hungry at work.

-• 30 minutes per workday is the average time saved by employees when meals are provided at work, equivalent to 2.5 hours per week of reclaimed time.
+• 30 minutes per workday is the average time saved by employees when meals are provided at work — the equivalent of 2.5 hours per week of reclaimed time.

-• 68% of employees report feeling more productive when their employer provides meals.
+• 68% of employees report feeling more productive when their employer provides meals, according to ezCater's workplace food data.

 Nutrition and health outcomes

-• 25% more likely to have high job performance is the differential seen in employees who maintain a healthy diet, according to American Psychological Association survey data.
+• 25% more likely to have high job performance — the differential seen in employees who maintain a healthy diet, according to American Psychological Association survey data.

 • 16% increase in productivity documented in programmes where employers invest in healthy food options for staff, according to Harvard Business School research.

-• 27% reduction in absenteeism associated with healthy workplace nutrition programmes.
+• 27% reduction in absenteeism associated with healthy workplace nutrition programmes, representing significant cost savings relative to the investment required.

-• $3.27 in medical cost savings for every $1 spent on employee wellness programmes, including nutrition components.
+• $3.27 in medical cost savings for every $1 spent on employee wellness programmes, including nutrition components, according to a widely cited meta-analysis of 22 studies.

-• Diet is ranked the number-one factor impacting health status in the US, ahead of tobacco and physical inactivity, by the Journal of the American Medical Association.
+• Diet is ranked the number-one factor impacting health status in the US — ahead of tobacco, physical inactivity, and other behavioural risks — by the Journal of the American Medical Association's Institute for Health Metrics.

-• 75% of US healthcare spending goes to treating chronic diseases, the majority of which are diet-related, according to the CDC.
+• 75% of US healthcare spending goes to treating chronic diseases, the majority of which are diet-related, according to the Centers for Disease Control and Prevention.

-• 20% reduction in stress levels reported by employees who follow a healthier diet at work.
+• 20% reduction in stress levels reported by employees who follow a healthier diet at work, according to Journal of Occupational and Environmental Medicine research.

 4. Obesity, Chronic Disease, and Employer Costs

-• $425.5 billion is the estimated total economic cost of overweight and obese workers to US businesses in 2023, according to GlobalData analytics.
+• $425.5 billion — the estimated total economic cost of overweight and obese workers to US businesses and employees in 2023, according to GlobalData analytics.

-• $6,472 per year is the annual economic cost to employers for each worker with obesity, versus $1,244 for workers who are overweight but not obese.
+• $6,472 per year — the annual economic cost to employers for each worker with obesity, versus $1,244 for workers who are overweight but not obese, relative to a healthy-weight employee.

-• $260 billion annually is the productivity loss to US businesses attributable to chronic diseases, most of which are diet-related, according to CDC estimates.
+• $260 billion annually — the productivity loss to US businesses attributable to chronic diseases, most of which are diet-related, according to CDC estimates.

-• Twice as many workers' compensation claims are filed by employees with obesity compared with healthy-weight colleagues, with medical costs running seven times higher.
+• Twice as many workers' compensation claims are filed by employees with obesity compared with healthy-weight colleagues, with medical costs from those claims running seven times higher.

-• 13 times more days of work lost from work injury or illness in obese workers versus non-obese, based on Duke University Medical Center analysis.
+• 13 times more days of work lost from work injury or illness in obese workers versus non-obese, based on Duke University Medical Center analysis of nearly 12,000 employee records.

 5. Lunch Break Habits and Workplace Culture